-Phyllis Resnick, Lead Economist
+Phyllis Resnick, Executive Director and Lead Economist

 Resnick is the former lead economist for the Center for Colorado’s Economic Future and for the Colorado Economic Futures Panel, both at the University of Denver.
-For much of 2012, she traveled throughout Colorado presenting the findings from the Center’s award winning fiscal sustainability study and advised the state of Hawaii on issues of fiscal sustainability.
+For much of 2012, she traveled throughout Colorado presenting the findings from the Center’s award-winning fiscal sustainability study and advised the state of Hawaii on issues of fiscal sustainability.
 In 2007-08 she served as research staff to DU’s Strategic Issues Panel exploring changes to the state’s constitution.
 She has led and authored a number of studies looking at state and local tax policy and burdens within Colorado and has spoken nationally on the impact of Colorado’s TABOR Amendment and the role of the initiative process in formulating fiscal policy in Colorado.

 Resnick completed her master’s and doctoral degrees at the CU-Boulder and CU-Denver respectively, and her research explored the effect of tax and expenditure limitations on tax reform efforts in the states.